igorkulman/coding-journal/content/post/2020/workaround-for-swift-scripts-crash/index.md

 If you do not run the script directly with `swift` but instead compile it first with `swiftc` and then run the binary, everything works just fine.

+**Update**: The problem is caused by having other tools that bundle Swift libraries installed on the system, like `swiftlint` and uninstalling them solves the crash.

 <!--more-->